Literary agents do a lot of things, but first and foremost they are salespeople.

 How to present your manuscript

 Once you’re happy, any manuscript with clean margins, proper spacing, and a business-like choice of font will be fine.
 Check for spellings, typos and punctuation errors before you send.
-Furher tips here:
+Further tips can be found here: How to present your manuscript.

 How do I prepare a book proposal for my non-fiction?